Adrian Cann: Canada

 In the summer of 2016, he returned to the CSL circuit to sign with Scarborough SC.
 He made his debut on August 8, 2016, against Ukraine United.
 He recorded his first goal on October 9, 2016, in a 2–1 defeat to the Serbian White Eagles.
 Cann would help the eastern Toronto side secure a playoff berth by finishing third in the league's first division.
 In the postseason, the club was eliminated in the opening round by Hamilton City.
-In the 2017 season, Scarborough qualified for the playoffs once again where they initially defeated Brantford Galaxy and later Vorkuta to reach the championship final.
+In the 2017 season, Scarborough qualified for the playoffs once again, where they initially defeated Brantford Galaxy and later Vorkuta to reach the championship final.
 Scarborough would be defeated in the finals in a penalty shootout by the York Region Shooters Cann was named the team captain for the 2018 season.
 The eastern Toronto side managed to reach the championship final for the second consecutive year but was defeated by Vorkuta.

 After a two-year absence, he returned to CSL for the 2021 season to play with the Serbian White Eagles.
 He re-signed with Serbia for the 2022 season.
-Throughout the 2022 campaign, he helped the Serbs in securing the regular-season title including a playoff berth.
+Throughout the 2022 campaign, he helped the Serbs in securing the regular-season title, including a playoff berth.
 In the second round of the postseason, the Serbs were eliminated from the competition after a defeat to FC Continentals.
 Cann returned for the 2023 season.
-He would win more silverware with the Serbs in 2024 as they defeated his former team Scarborough for the Royal CSL Cup.
+He would win more silverware with the Serbs in 2024 as they defeated his former team, Scarborough, for the Royal CSL Cup.
+In 2025, he played in the championship match, where Scarborough defeated the Serbs.

 Indoor career

-In the winter of 2018–19, he transitioned into the indoor soccer format signing with the Mississauga MetroStars an expansion franchise that competed in the American-based Major Arena Soccer League.
-Cann along with teammate Dwayne De Rosario were named the team co-captains.
+In the winter of 2018–19, he transitioned into the indoor soccer format, signing with the Mississauga MetroStars, an expansion franchise that competed in the American-based Major Arena Soccer League.
+Cann, along with teammate Dwayne De Rosario, was named the team co-captain.
 He made his debut for the club on December 1, 2018, against the Baltimore Blast.
 In their debut season, the club failed to secure a playoff berth by finishing fourth in their division.
 In total, he appeared in 13 matches.
 The club would fold the following season.

 International

 He made his debut for Canada in a January 2008 friendly match against Martinique.
-Cann was also chosen in the 23-man roster for the 2009 CONCACAF Gold Cup where Canada won Group A with seven points before being knocked out by Honduras in the quarter-finals.
+Cann was also chosen in the 23-man roster for the 2009 CONCACAF Gold Cup, where Canada won Group A with seven points before being knocked out by Honduras in the quarter-finals.
 His last cap came in 2011, earning him a total of nine caps, two of which were FIFA World Cup qualification matches.

 Cann represented Canada at the 2017 CONCACAF Beach Soccer Championship.
 In 2022, he represented Canada Beach Soccer in the World Winners Cup, a non-FIFA beach soccer tournament.